bobmyhill/dependent_endmembers/README.md

 # dependent_endmembers
-A short python script that calculates the properties of dependent endmembers in solid solutions.
+Short python code that calculates the properties of dependent endmembers in solid solutions.